grow

 Chard, Lettuce, Runner bean and Broad bean seedlings.
 Buy your vegetable seedlings from edge this yearEdge vegetable raised bed with straw mulch for low maintenance growingFungi growing in one of our edible raised beds - so many plants growing and soil so moist, it has created its own micro climate!Vegetable seedlings growing in a greenhouse - edge sells edible plants

-Growing edible plants
+Growing plants

 • We grow edible plants in our nursery where we can completely control and regulate the growing environment

-• We use our plants for teaching and our public Forest Garden
+• We use our plants for teaching and the market gardens we manage

 Our growing principles: